kafka, quotas, rate-limiting, resource-management, performance, multi-tenancy

 Quotas in Multi-Tenant Kafka Environments

 Multi-tenant Kafka deployments particularly benefit from quotas.
-When multiple teams or customers share a cluster, quotas ensure fair resource distribution and prevent noisy neighbor problems.
+When multiple teams or customers share a cluster, quotas ensure fair resource distribution and prevent noisy neighbor problems (situations where one tenant's resource usage negatively impacts others).

 By implementing consumer quotas, the platform operator can limit the batch job to a reasonable throughput, perhaps 20 MB/sec, while ensuring real-time applications maintain low-latency access to their data streams.